 Rosalyne Shieh is an architect and educator.
 Her writing has been published in Log, Pidgin, and Paprika.
 She teaches at MIT as the Marion Mahony Fellow, where she is working on a project about place at the intersection of material culture, oral history, and postcolonial identity in Taiwan.
 Previously, she taught at the Yale School of Architecture, The Cooper Union, and the University of Michigan, where she was the 2009-2010 Taubman Fellow in Architecture.
 Rosalyne is a MacDowell Fellow, recipient of the AIA Henry Adams Certificate, and holds degrees from Berkeley, the Bartlett, and Princeton.
-Before starting SCHAUM/SHIEH, she worked at Abalos&Herreros in Madrid and in New York City for Stan Allen Architect and ARO.
+Before forming SCHAUM/SHIEH, she worked at Abalos&Herreros in Madrid and in New York City for Stan Allen Architect and ARO.

 Rosalyne is a registered architect in the state of New York and NCARB certified.

 Andrea has worked with SCHAUM/SHIEH since 2017.
 Before that, she trained in offices in Houston, Charlottesville, and Paris.
 Originally from Baltimore, Andrea earned her B.S. in Architecture from the University of Virginia, where she applied her architectural education by leading disaster-relief service projects and studied in Copenhagen and Vicenza.
 She earned her M.Arch at Rice University.
 While at Rice, she studied in Paris and traveled to Switzerland and Italy to explore her interest in materiality and tectonic detailing by architects of the region.